scrapy/scrapy/docs/experimental/loaders.rst

 received (through the :meth:`~XPathItemLoader.add_xpath` or :meth:`~ItemLoader.add_value` methods) and the result of the input processor is collected and kept inside the ItemLoader.
-After collecting all data, the :meth:`ItemLoader.populate_item` method is called to populate and get the populated :class:`~scrapy.newitem.Item` object.
+After collecting all data, the :meth:`ItemLoader.loader_item` method is called to populate and get the populated :class:`~scrapy.newitem.Item` object.
 That's when the output processor is called with the data previously collected (and processed using the input processor).
 The result of the output processor is the final value that gets assigned